agrafix/Spock/docs/README.md

 and package database.
 The reference build first compiles current sources with GHC JavaScript's `-haddock -fwrite-ide-info`, then uses Haddock's [`--no-compilation` interface mode](https://haskell-haddock.readthedocs.io/latest/invoking.html#avoiding-recompilation).
-This includes the JavaScript-only `Web.Spock.Api.Client.Browser` module without attempting native dynamic linking or substituting stub implementations.
+This includes the JavaScript-only `Web.Spock.Api.Client.Browser` and `Web.Spock.Browser.History` modules without attempting native dynamic linking or substituting stub implementations.
 The dependency interfaces for reroute and Spock-api are generated first so `callEndpoint` links to the published shared endpoint types.

-`Spock-api-ghcjs-*/build-info.json` records the documentation's compiler, target and compatible API version.
-The link checker requires both client modules, their main entry points, JavaScript provenance and the local `Endpoint` link;
+Each browser package's `build-info.json` records the documentation's compiler, target and compatible dependency versions.
+The link checker requires both packages' modules, their main entry points, JavaScript provenance and the local `Endpoint` link;
 a native-only or missing browser reference fails CI.
 These website Haddocks cover the maintained client, not the archived 2016 package releases.